Ali and Nino: Art, theater, and film related to Ali and Nino

 In 1998 Hans de Weers of Amsterdam-based Egmond Film & Television, sought to find American partners for a film adaptation of Ali & Nino, which was to be shot in English and written by Academy Award-winning Azerbaijani screenwriter Rustam Ibragimbekov.
 De Weers was reported to have "pieced together 30% of the $8 million budget from the Netherlands and Azerbaijan."

 In 2004 the Dutch film company Zeppers Film & TV, in a coproduction with NPS, released a 90-minute documentary by Dutch director Jos de Putter entitled Alias Kurban Said.
 The film examines the disagreements over the novel's authorship.
 Variety called it a "Magnificent historical whodunit, wherein crumbling photographs, yellowing documents, and forgotten reels of 35 mm film are invested with tremendous evocative power."
 The film shows documentary evidence that Abraham Nussimbaum was a proprietor of oil wells sold to the Nobel firm in 1913.
 The film was an official selection of the Tribeca Film Festival, the International Film Festival, Rotterdam, and the 2005 Netherlands Film Festival.
 Its music won the prize for Best Music at the Netherlands Film Festival.

 Ali and Nino was adapted as a play at the Baku Municipal Theater in 2007.
 The Azerbaijani theater company that staged it in 2007 also performed the play at an international theater festival in Moscow in 2012.

 In February 2010 an Azerbaijani news organization reported that Georgian film director Giorgi Toradze was planning to make a "documentary" about the "creation" of Ali and Nino, though the description of the film in the news report suggested that it would be a fictional rendition.
 According to the report, the project "has been submitted to the Azerbaijani Ministry of Culture and Tourism by film producer Giorgi Sturua."

+Ali and Nino statue in Batumi, Georgia.
+The statues move towards and through one another, but never touch.